Skip to main content

 • Note the project scope and what you chose to exclude

-• Predict the amount of ongoing maintenance and support you will need
+• Estimate ongoing maintenance and support needs

 • List the teams needed to meet release criteria